Peter S. Kim: Career and research

 After his PhD, Kim was appointed by David Baltimore as one of the early Whitehead Fellows at the Whitehead Institute.
 Later, Kim was a professor of biology at Massachusetts Institute of Technology (MIT), a Member of the Whitehead Institute and an investigator at the Howard Hughes Medical Institute.

 Kim is known for his studies of coiled coils and for discovering how proteins cause viral membranes to fuse with cells.
+The "spring-loaded mechanism" for viral membrane fusion laid the foundation for protein-engineering efforts aimed at stabilizing the metastable native state of membrane-fusion proteins, a critical feature of several vaccines, including those for SARS-CoV-2.
 He has a special interest in HIV/AIDS research and designed compounds that stop membrane fusion by HIV, thereby preventing it from infecting cells, and has pioneered efforts to develop an HIV vaccine based on similar principles.
 Kim also served as a member of the National Institutes of Health (NIH) AIDS Vaccine Research Committee.

 Kim joined Merck Research Laboratories (MRL) in 2001 as executive vice president, Research and Development.
 He was promoted to president in January 2003.
 In this role Kim oversaw all of Merck's drug and vaccine research and development activities.

 During his tenure, Merck gained approval of more than 20 new medicines and vaccines.
 These include Januvia (the first DPP-4 inhibitor for type 2 diabetes), Gardasil (the first vaccine for prevention of cervical cancer), Isentress (the first HIV integrase inhibitor), Zostavax (the first vaccine for the prevention of shingles in adults), and Rotateq (an oral vaccine for the prevention of rotavirus infection in infants).
 He also led the biomarker-based development of Keytruda.
 In 2013, he retired from Merck and was succeeded by Roger Perlmutter.
 He was appointed to the faculty at Stanford University in 2014.